spiralgo/kalaha/README.md

 # A humble documentation on the Kahala project.

+ # Run the project using Docker:

+ - `docker build --tag=kalaha:latest .`
+ - `docker-compose up --build`

+  In order to stop the project:
+ - `docker-compose down`

 # Database configuration:
  The reviewer can find the basic database configuration in `application.properties`: